Blizarre/dotfiles_manager/README.md

 - CI pipeline to autogenerate windows / mac / linux binaries

 **It is currently only a prototype that I use to sketch the necessary features**.
 It is definitely not ready yet:
-- Need to move to async to handle more files (will currently check them sequentially)
+- Use async to handle more files (will currently check them sequentially)
 - See if I can avoid downloading the files to check for diffs (remote md5? manifest)
-- Major refactoring to clean it up
 - Support non-text files
 - Unit tests
-- implement file upload
 - clean up the config file, pick one name for the remote
-- Add github workflow to generate production artifacts
-- Improve println for the sync phase: shouldn't have to add the leading spaces manually
 - use different return codes
+- add an aarch64 linux target for the production build

 ## How to build statically